gthvn1/monkey_islang/README.md

 These pursuits unfold as an ersatz of a kernel, akin to the core of an enigmatic engine, and an interpreter—an ethereal conduit to the realms of syntax and semantics.
 Verily, it is an expedition of pure exploration, where the only aspiration is the ceaseless unraveling of these twin universes.

-For this wondrous odyssey, we embark with three delightful vehicles, chariots of innovation: [Ocaml](https://ocaml.org/), [Zig](https://ziglang.org/), and [Rust](https://www.rust-lang.org/) each bearing its own flair and enchantment.
+For this wondrous odyssey, we embark with three delightful vehicles, chariots of innovation: [Ocaml](https://ocaml.org/), [Rust](https://www.rust-lang.org/), [Zig](https://ziglang.org/)... each bearing its own flair and enchantment.
 With these, we shall chart our course through the uncharted.

 Ah, the mysteries that await, the uncharted territories we shall traverse!
 Join us, dear reader, as we unravel the unknown and set sail toward the unexplored horizons of possibility...